-If you want to go to Bali for a tropical vacation, getting a visa for Bali is very easy.
-Bali has become a bucket-list location for travelers worldwide because of its beautiful beaches, lively culture, and lush landscapes.
+If you want to go to Bali for a tropical vacation, getting a visitor visa for Bali is very easy.
+Bali has become a bucket-list location for travelers worldwide because of its beautiful beaches, lively culture, local traditions, and lush landscapes.

-What kind of visa you need to visit Bali relies on three main things: your nationality, why you want to go, and how long you plan to stay.
+What kind of visitor visa you need to visit Bali relies on three main things: your nationality, your passport valid, why you want to go, and how long you plan to stay.
 Here are the types of visas in Bali, Indonesia.

-Visa on Arrival - Tourists from ASEAN countries can get a visa-free to enter Indonesia, and other nationalities can obtain their VOA when they arrive in Bali.
-Visa on Arrival is valid for 30 days and is extendable to 30 days, which allows you to stay up to 60 days.
+Visa on Arrival VOA - Tourists from ASEAN countries can get a visa-free to enter Indonesia, and other nationalities can obtain their VOA when they arrive in Bali.
+Visa on Arrival VOA is a single entry visa valid for 30 days and extendable to 30 days, allowing you to stay up to 60 days.

-VISA 211 (Social Cultural Visa) - This visa is for people who want to learn about Indonesia's culture and social life.
-This type of visa requires sponsorship from an Indonesian citizen or a registered company in Indonesia.
+VISA 211 (Social Cultural Visa) - This visitor visa is for people who want to learn about Indonesia's culture and social life.
+This type of single entry visa requires sponsorship from an Indonesian citizen or a registered company in Indonesia.
 There are three types of 211 Visa :

-B211 A - For tourism, social cultural visits, family, and business meetings.
+B211 A - A Bali visa for tourism, social and cultural visits, family and business meetings.

-B211 B - Industry activity like training or internship.
+B211 B - This Bali visa is for industry activity like training or internship.

-B211 B - Journalists and Film making (recommendation needed).
+B211 B - This is a Bali visa for Journalists and Filmmaking (recommendation needed).

-Business Visa - This is for people who want to do business-related things in Bali, like attending meetings or workshops.
+Business Visa - This is for people who want to do business-related things entering Indonesia, like attending meetings or workshops.
 It is essential to know that this visa does not give the user the right to work in Bali.

-🗺️Which countries can enter Bali on a visa-free?
+🗺️Which countries can enter Bali on a Single entry visa-free?

 Countries part of ASEAN are exempt from VOA can enter for free (max 30 days), and these countries are: